“I wish I started building my email list from day one.”

-You don’t have a real self-publishing business unless you have a list of readers for your author name.
-If you don't have an author email list for your self-publishing business you're not building a business; you're building a house of cards.
+You don’t have a real self-publishing business unless you have a list of readers for your author’s name.
+If you don’t have an author email list for your self-publishing business, you’re not building a business; you’re building a house of cards.

 Be sure to read every word, every step, and watch the videos on this page because the blueprint for self-published authors who want to build a readership and write more books in the process is in this article.

 - why you should start building your email list from your Kindle books (even if you don’t have a blog),

 - a step-by-step tutorial guide on how to start collecting e-mail addresses from your readers so you can start building your readership,